 This charming Christmas wreath is a little like a garden, with a bit of everything tucked within.
 Using a flocked wreath as a base, pick a color and go wild with baubles, birds, painted pine cones, feathers, frosted flowers and hand-painted birdhouses.
 Glue acorn hats on jingle bells, tuck in an owl or cardinal and paint a birdhouse in your theme color.
 With this wreath, more is more!

 Santa and reindeer Christmas wreath

 Santa won’t be landing on your roof this year.
 He’ll be knocking on your front door to glimpse your handiwork on this felt appliqué wreath.
 The kit comes with everything you need to sew it up.
-If the kids bother you while you’re stitching, keep them busy by asking them to locate the Santas hiding in this hidden picture.
+If the kids bother you while you’re stitching, keep them busy by telling them these funny Christmas jokes for kids.

 Twigs and baubles Christmas wreath